 "To the angel of the church of Ephesus write,"

 a.
-To the angel: As discussed under Revelation 1:20, this angel may be the pastor of the church at Ephesus, or an angelic being “looking in” on the workings of the church at Ephesus.
-In some way, this angel represents this church.
-But the letter isn’t written just to the representative, but to the whole church.
+To the angel: As discussed under Revelation 1:20, this angel may be the pastor of the church at Ephesus, or an angel looking in on the workings of the church at Ephesus.
+In some way, this angel represents this church; but the letter isn't written just to the representative, but to the whole church.

 i.
 "I consider what is spoken to this angel as spoken to the whole Church; and that it is not his particular state that is described, but the states of the people in general under his care."
 (Clarke)

 b.
-Ephesus was a famous city in the ancient world, with an equally famous church.
-Ephesus was the city where Paul ministered for three years (Acts 19:1, Acts 10, Acts 20:31).
-It was the city where Aquilla and Priscilla, with Apollos ministered (Acts 18:24-28).
-It was the city where Paul’s close associate Timothy (1 Timothy 1:3) ministered.
-And according to strong and consistent church historical traditions, the Apostle John himself ministered there.
+Ephesus: This was a famous city in the ancient world, with an equally famous church.
+Paul ministered in Ephesus for three years (Acts 19:1, Acts 10, Acts 20:31).
+Aquilla and Priscilla, with Apollos served there (Acts 18:24-28).
+Paul's close associate Timothy (1 Timothy 1:3) worked in Ephesus.
+According to strong and consistent historic tradition, the Apostle John also ministered there.

 i.
 "Surely it was a place of great privilege, of great preaching."
 (Robertson)

 c.
-Ephesus was also world-famous as a religious, cultural, and economic center of the region.
-Ephesus had the notable temple of Diana, who was a fertility goddess worshipped with immoral sex.
+Ephesus: This great city was also world-famous as a religious, cultural, and economic center of the region.
+Ephesus had the notable temple of Diana, a fertility goddess worshipped with immoral sex.
 This tremendous temple to Diana in Ephesus was regarded as one of the seven wonders of the ancient world.
-It was supported by 127 pillars, each pillar sixty feet tall, and it was adorned with great sculptures.
+It was supported by 127 pillars, each pillar 60 feet tall, and it was adorned with great sculptures.

 i.
 "The Temple of Artemis was also a major treasury and bank of the ancient world, where merchants, kings, and even cities made deposits, and where their money could be kept safe under the protection of deity."
 (Longenecker in his commentary on Acts)